PointPerfect MQTT Localized Distribution

 Nodes

 SPARTN correction streams are generated for each of these virtual Nodes to provide a high-precision positioning solution for that location.
 Each node name is based on its location and provides localized SPARTN data through its corresponding localized node topic.
 The data transmitted through each node is optimized based on its location to only provide corrections relevant to the user greatly reducing the amount of bandwidth required.
-Dynamic users moving throughout the region must transition to different nodes, to continuously and seamlessly access the SPARTN correction streams.
+Dynamic users moving throughout the region must transition to different nodes based on proximity, to continuously and seamlessly access the SPARTN correction streams.

 Delivery